Orange, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 59.9 sqkm, of which 59.7 sqkm are land and 0.2 sqkm are water, comprising 0.25% of the town.
 The highest point in Orange is the summit of Mount Cardigan, at 3155 ft above sea level, near the eastern edge of the town.

-The west side of the town (and the mountain) drains via Orange Brook to the Indian River in the neighboring town of Canaan, in turn a tributary of the Mascoma River.
+The western side of the town (and the mountain) drains via Orange Brook to the Indian River in the neighboring town of Canaan, in turn a tributary of the Mascoma River.
 This portion of town is part of the Connecticut River watershed.
 The remainder of the town is part of the Merrimack River watershed.
-In the north part of town, the South Branch of the Baker River has its source, flowing north toward Groton and Dorchester.
-The northeast corner of the town drains north via Atwell Brook to the Cockermouth River in Groton, a tributary of Newfound Lake.
+In the northern part of town, the South Branch of the Baker River has its source, flowing north toward Groton and Dorchester.
+The northeastern corner of the town drains north via Atwell Brook to the Cockermouth River in Groton, a tributary of Newfound Lake.
 The eastern edge of town drains off Mount Cardigan via several brooks leading to the Fowler River in Alexandria, another tributary of Newfound Lake.
-The southeastern part of town drains to Mill Brook, a south-flowing tributary of the Smith River.
+The southeastern part of town drains to Mill Brook, a southward-flowing tributary of the Smith River.
 The Baker River, Newfound Lake, and the Smith River are all tributaries of the Pemigewasset River, which flows south to form the Merrimack River in Franklin.

-U.S. Route 4 passes through the town's southwest corner.
+U.S. Route 4 passes through the town's southwestern corner.